 Even if a cruise line doesn’t require a letter, it’s a good idea to bring one along anyway to avoid any surprises at embarkation!

-Why do cruise lines have rules about when pregnant women can travel?
+Why do cruise lines have rules about when pregnant people can travel?

-It’s not only cruise lines that deny boarding for later-term expectant moms.
-Most airlines only allow pregnant women to fly domestically until their 36th week.
+It’s not only cruise lines that deny boarding for later-term expectant parents.
+Most airlines only allow pregnant people to fly domestically until their 36th week.
 For international travel, the cutoff date is usually around 28 weeks.

 But cruise ships move much slower than airplanes.
-Although a plane can usually quickly divert to a nearby city during a medical emergency, even at full speed, a cruise ship might take hours to get to the nearest port.
+Although a plane can usually quickly divert to a nearby city during a medical emergency, a cruise ship might take hours to get to the nearest port—even at full speed.

-With the health and safety of moms and newborns in mind, cruise lines have implemented strict policies to avoid risking both patients’ lives in case of a premature delivery.
+With the health and safety of parents and newborns in mind, cruise lines have implemented strict policies to avoid risking both patients’ lives in case of a premature delivery.

 What are medical facilities like on a cruise ship?

 Ocean-going cruise ships have medical staff on board, available 24/7 for emergencies.
 Most ships have a doctor and at least a couple of nurses as part of their medical team.